southrivertech/titanapi.pub/sdk/powershell/readme.md

 # Documentation

 Documentation is a work in progress and the best way to see how to do something is with the provided samples.
-You can get help on each command in powershell with Get-Help `<command>` you can view however you can also view online documentation [here](https://github.com/southrivertech/titanapi.pub/blob/main/sdk/powershell/docs/TitanApi.md)
+You can get help on each command in powershell with Get-Help `<command>` you can also view online documentation [here](https://github.com/southrivertech/titanapi.pub/blob/main/sdk/powershell/docs/TitanApi.md)

 # Identifying Servers / Users / Groups